Shane Byrne (motorcyclist)

-Shane Byrne (born 10 December 1976), often known as Shakey, is a British professional motorcycle road racer.
+Shane Daniel Byrne (born 10 December 1976), often known as Shakey, is a British professional motorcycle road racer.
 He is a six-time champion of the British Superbike Championship (2003, 2008, 2012, 2014, 2016 and 2017), the only man in the history of the series to win six titles.
 He has also been a double race winner in the Superbike World Championship and has competed in MotoGP.

 The oldest rider competing in the 2018 British Superbike series, Byrne suffered serious injuries involving multiple fractures to his upper body after crashing during a test at Snetterton Circuit in May when placed third in the championship.
 He was successfully treated at Norwich University Hospital and confirmed the extent of his injuries via social media.

 Byrne announced via social media on 24 July 2018 that the metal cage attached to his skull supporting his head and neck via his shoulders had been removed in favour of a neck-brace collar, but there was still many more months of recovery anticipated due to poor growth of new bone.

-Prior to motorcycle racing, Byrne was a London Underground worker.
-Since medically retiring from competitive racing in 2019 he has gained much applaud for his successful transition as a much loved and respected motorcycle race commentator for Eurosport/ TNT.
+Since medically retiring from competitive racing in 2019, Byrne successfully transitioned into a respected motorcycle race commentator for Eurosport/ TNT.
 Byrne is also manager and mentor to racers Bradley Ray and Rhys Irwin.

-Early days
+Early Days

-Byrne was born in Lambeth, London.
+Prior to motorcycle racing, Byrne was a London Underground worker.
 While working as a road tester for Fast Bikes magazine, he participated in track days on a Ducati 996 SPS at a wet Oulton Park.
 He caught the attention of Paul Bird, his future boss.

 Byrne emerged in the British Superbike Championship in 1999, initially on a private Kawasaki.
 In 2001 he finished eighth in the championship on board the Performance House Suzuki, which had been previously raced in the 1997 World Superbike Championship, under the Harris brothers' business, Harris Performance.
 Byrne had five top-five finishes in the 2001 season and was champion of the Privateers' Cup; he was the privateer winner in 22 races out of 26.

 Early success

 In 2002, Byrne was signed by Mark Griffiths at Renegade Ducati to ride alongside Michael Rutter.
 He also achieved his first British Superbike Championship win in the first race of round three at Donington Park after a race-long battle with Steve Plater on the Virgin Yamaha.
-At the end of 2002, he joined Paul Bird at MonsterMob Ducati controversially replacing reigning champion Steve Hislop.
+At the end of 2002, he joined Paul Bird at MonsterMob Ducati, controversially replacing reigning champion Steve Hislop.
 He stunned the paddock by storming to a string of wins, taking the title with ease.
 He impressed further by achieving a double win at Brands Hatch for the British round of the Superbike World Championship.